midlantica/LovelyBunchOfCoconuts/content/claims/ban_homeschooling.md

 ---
-title: "Ban Homeschooling"
+title: 'Ban Homeschooling'
-claim: "Ban Homeschooling"
+claim: 'Ban Homeschooling'
-translation: "Only the State may teach."
+translation: 'Only the State may teach.'
 ---

 ## "Ban Homeschooling"